yulondawyatt/unit-fundamentals/reference-types/readme.md

 This lesson will introduce you to some concepts that you'll need to be aware of but won't fully understand until you need to utilize them in a project or have a bug in your code that will require this kind of knowledge to solve.

-For now keep in mind:
+For now, keep in mind:

 - Anything that _is not_ an explicit primitive type in JavaScript is a reference type.
 That includes objects, arrays, and functions.
 - `typeof` _is not_ a good way to determine whether or not something is a primitive or reference type.